AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 nine individual masks to each.
 The covariance matrix was then evaluated for each mask up to a maximum _l_ value of 125, with the results as

+> Note that what is actually being displayed here is the *normalised* covariance matrix, which is simply the
+> Pearson correlation coefficient value, **not** the raw covariance matrices, these are shown below.

 ![Covariance animation](figures/covariance_matrix/CorrelationAnim.gif)

 Here, we can see that at the start of the animation (where _f_<sub>sky</sub> is very small) correlations between